 - Draw the Lewis structure for the following molecules and ions: HCOOH, SiCl2, H2S, CO23, BeF2.

-- Write down the favourable factors for the formation of an ionic bond.
+- Write down the favorable factors for the formation of an ionic bond.

 - Using the VSEPR model, please discuss the shape of BeCl2, BCl3, AsF3, PH3, SiCl2.

 - Discuss the method of expressing bond strength in terms of bond order.